Staff login

 1. Check that the level of scanning desired is within standard copyright limitations.

-2. Make sure that the photocopier you are using supports optical character recognition (OCR).
+2. Make sure that the photocopier being used supports optical character recognition (OCR).
 This is to enable the student to add annotations to the document in PDF format.

-3. If you are scanning a chapter or excerpt from a book, include its title page and copyright information page.
+3. When scanning a chapter or excerpt from a book, its title page and copyright information page are to be included.

-4. A copyright notice (as follows) must be included at the front of any material copied.
-It is the lecturer’s responsibility to make sure that this notice is included with any material they upload into Moodle.
+4. A copyright notice must be included at the front of any material copied and it is the lecturer’s responsibility to ensure this (the appropriate notice can be found on the MST-Eastern Intranet).

 Storing of Websites

-Currently the College stores the web addresses for a multiplicity of sites through Moodle.
+Currently MST and ECA store the web addresses for a multiplicity of sites through the learning management system.
 This practice complies with the appropriate copyright and licensing legislation.
-It is therefore College policy to restrict the storing of Internet sites to this process.
+It is, therefore, MST and ECA’s policy to restrict the storing of internet sites to this process.

 It is possible for students to breach copyright related to audiovisual materials by copying from computers and video recorders.
-As a result MSThas a duty of care to display notices around such equipment warning students/staff/lecturers about copyright.
-The warning notice is available in information sheet G40 from the Australian Copyright Council (http://www.copyright.org.au/).
+As a result, MST and ECA have a duty of care to display notices around such equipment warning students/staff/lecturers about copyright.
+Warning notices are available in the ‘Notices on Photocopiers and Other Copying Machines’ information fact sheet G040 from the Australian Copyright Council (http://www.copyright.org.au/).